bryanlittlefield/TUGBOAT/README.md

    <active>1</active>
 </connection>
 ```
-> **!MAGENTO NOTE!** It is HIGHLY recomended that if you are running Magento that you DO NOT mount your Magento root volume.
-Instead run them inside of the container due to Magento's large codebase.
+> **!MAGENTO NOTE!** It is HIGHLY recomended that if you are running Magento that you DO NOT mount your Magento root volume  due to Magento's large codebase.
+Instead run them inside of the web container.
 To remove the mounted /var/www/html volume go to the `docker-compose.yml` file and delete the line under volumes that looks like: `./var/www/html:/var/www/html`

 > *See Github Issue: https://github.com/magento/magento2/issues/7859 - Hopefully this gets fixed soon!*